exosphere-project/exosphere/docs/flavor-groups.md

 - `title` (string) is something like "General-purpose" or "GPU", used as a heading for the group.
 - `description` (null or string) is optional help text that appears in a toggle tip next to the heading.

+A few hints:
-The order in which you specify flavor groups is the same order in which they will appear in Exosphere.
+- The order in which you specify flavor groups is the same order in which they will appear in Exosphere.
+- At this time, it's possible to define flavor groups such that the same flavor appears in multiple groups.
+- It's possible to define an array of flavor groups such that one or more of your flavors do not belong to any groups.
+At this time, those flavors will not be displayed at all.
+- If you do not define any flavor groups, then Exosphere will just display all flavors in a flat list.

 ## Example instanceTypes JSON